 Welcome to First Grade!

-Ms. Lisa Apel-Christianson, Mrs. Meghan Baldwin, and Ms. Jannett, are getting ready for an energizing, fun and rewarding first grade year!
+Ms. Lisa Apel-Christianson, Mrs. Meghan Baldwin, and Ms. Ku, are getting ready for an energizing, fun and rewarding first grade year!
 Sadly, due to the COVID -19 Pandemic still impacting health and safety, we will begin Distance Learning again for the 2020-2021 school year.
 We will be looking back at what we as teachers, parents and students have all learned from this experience, and build on the positive things that went well, reflect on and modify what we can to make the very best possible learning in this extremely difficult situation.
 Thank you for your time and support in all that you did last year to help your child continue in their academic journey in kindergarten!
 Rest assurred, we will all work together to build on the skills your child has been working on, and continue to move them along in their progress and development.
 We can't wait to meet your child to learn more about them personally.
 For now, please read this important information about what our achievement goals are for 1st graders.

 First grade is a year full of extraordinary growth and change as children work on building their academic and social selves.
 We take pride in working with each and every child to help them become a well-rounded inquirer.

 Our curriculum includes the following:

 Reading: We follow the Reader's Workshop model.
 Students meet in small groups in addition to core instruction to meet their specific needs.
 First grade focuses on phonemic awareness, phonics, fluency and comprehension.
 A big part of fluency and being about to read well is by recognizing whole sight words.
 Our school uses the Fry Word Lists.
 First grade uses the first 150 Fry Words.
 You will find a copy of this in your child's homework folder and ideas for practicing these words.